timberlandstack/web-controllers/README.md

 ## Main concepts
 ### Controllers
-Controllers are custom elements that are automatically defined based on the provided name together with a `-controller` suffix.
+Controllers are custom elements (`x-controller`) that will look for a callback matching its name attribute.
 The idea is fairly simple: you register a controller name together with an associated callback that will run during the initialization phase of the element.
 Said callback will have access to its respective `Context` instance.

 ### Context
 The Context that holds all the utils for making our lives easier and pass it down during the controller's initialization phase.
 Here we can manipulate the root element, perform queries scoped to the controller itself, access references (or `Ref`s) and exposing methods available for hydration.
 It will then be merged into the custom element's properties, making it easily accessible for other controllers or your own scripts (one of the advantages of using custom elements for this).